amaximus/fkf-garbage-collection-card/README.md

 #### Installation
 The easiest way to install it is through [HACS (Home Assistant Community Store)](https://github.com/hacs/frontend), search for <i>garbage</i> and select FKF Budapest Garbage Collection Card from Plugins.
-If you are not using HACS, you may download fkf-garbage-collection-card.js and the translations directory and put them into homeassistant_config_dir/www/community/fkf-garbage-collection-card/ directory.
+If you are not using HACS, you may download fkf-garbage-collection-card.js and the translations directory and put them into a directory under homeassistant_config_dir/www/ directory (see `install_path` parameter below).

 #### Lovelace UI configuration
 Configuration parameters:<br />